 This is similar to the tennis ball technique but done in a hot bath instead.

-It can be a good option if the tennis ball feels too hard on your back pain plus you get the added benefit of the heat of the bath which will be relaxing your muscles simultaneously.
+Plus you get the added benefit of the heat of the bath which will help to relax your muscles at the same time.

 So get into the bath, place a ball under your back in the right spot, then relax down onto it.

-Obviously a tennis ball isn't ideal to use in the water.
+Obviously a tennis ball isn't going to be ideal to use in the water.

-A better option to go for would be a rubber ball or a dogs toy ball that will be more suited for this.
+So a better option to go for would be a rubber ball or a dogs toy ball.

 Something like this will work.